 "The circumstances of the child at the time of the application or immediately before an unauthorised removal, particularly absent issues such as abuse or violence, may well be likely to be extremely relevant.

 It appears to me that the very difficult issues in cases involving a relocation, … make it highly desirable that, except in cases of emergency, the arrangements which will be in the child’s best interests should not be determined in an abridged interim hearing, and these are the type of cases in which the child’s present stability may be extremely relevant on an interim basis."

-“In deciding whether to make a particular parenting order in relation to a child, a court must regard the best interests of the child as the paramount consideration”.
+“In deciding whether to make a particular parenting order about a child, a court must regard the best interests of the child as the paramount consideration”.

-The facts in that case were as follows:
+The fac, in that case, were as follows:

 The Family Court decided that at this early stage of the proceedings it was not appropriate to require the mother and child to return to Townsville, particularly given the physical, emotional and financial circumstances that would confront them in doing so.